zolex/vom/docs/README.md

 #### Denormalizer Methods

-If your models don't follow standard getter and setter naming conventions, VOM can call custom methods with arguments.
+If your models don't follow the symfony conventions for mutators, VOM can call custom methods with arguments.
 It will query the source data using the argument accessor (the same way as for VOM\Property) and call the method.
-It is required to add the `VOM\Denormalizer` attribute on the method to be called.
+The methods must be prefixed with `set` or `denormalize` and the `VOM\Denormalizer` attribute must be added.
+_If a denormalizer method sets a property that matches its name, it is recommended to use the `denormalize` prefix.
+Otherwise, symfony would use the mutator method to identify the property type which results in unexpected behavior._

 > [!NOTE]
-> Only consider to use this if you do not have the option to change your models to comply with the conventions for getters and setter or for edge-cases, like you want to reuse a generic model class but with different accessors.
+> Only consider to use this if you do not have the option to change your models to comply with the symfony conventions mutators or for edge-cases.
+For example if you want to reuse a generic model class but with different accessors.

 ```php
 use Symfony\Component\Serializer\Attribute\Groups;